Skill Level For Workshops with Tom Coleman Intermediate, Advanced and the Professional Potter. Be able to center and pull a 10″ cylinder.

 Tom Coleman Glaze Inspired Form August 11-17th

-From Crystal Mattes to Copper Reds to Spotted Shinos!!
+From Copper Reds to Celadons to Spotted Shinos!!
 The glazes you use should inspire the work you create.
 You are ‘showcasing’ the glaze with the form you apply the glaze to.
 How you apply the glaze and fire the kiln should compliment your forms.
 This Hands-on Workshop with Tom includes instruction in every step of the process for throwing and glazing your work.
 Bring 10 pieces of pre-bisqued wares made from cone 10 porcelain or stoneware.
 We start out with spray-glazing and firing the 27 cu. ft.
 Geil Gas Kiln.

 This is a Hands-on Workshop in a state-of-the-art facility with an outstanding supportive staff.
 We fire several bisque kilns throughout the week and two cone 10 gas reduction firings.